alexkarezin/jabref-wiki/Minutes.md

 ## Next TelCo
-- [ ] Clear workflow when to merge PRs
+- [ ] Clear workflow when to merge PRs.
+Personally, I'm looking for a more focused discussion and workflow.
 - [ ] Status of Stupro labeled issues etc.
 - [ ] JabRef 4.0.
 Target date: October 2016 and fix issues such as [#1179](https://github.com/JabRef/jabref/issues/1179)
 - [ ] The amount of open PRs: how can we reduce them?
 What is our target?
 Try to keep them below 10?